Friday, March 14, 2025

 Isaiah 26:4 Trust in the Lord forever, For in God the Lord, we have an everlasting Rock.
 (NASB)

-Over several decades, the Lord has shown me that because He loves me, I can trust Him.
+Over the years, God has shown me that His love for me is unwavering, and because of that, I can trust Him.
 I can let Him be in control.
-He won't abandon me in hard times or in good times.
-He's my everlasting Rock!
+He won’t abandon me in hard times or in good times.
+He’s my everlasting Rock!
 I can choose to lean on and rely on Him without fear every day for the rest of my life.

 "Those who look to him are radiant, and their faces shall never be ashamed."
 (Ps.
 34:5) (ESV)